Worklytics/psoxy/docs/sources/microsoft-365/README.md

 Application), per Microsoft's documentation.
 See [Least privileged roles by task in Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/delegate-by-task#enterprise-applications).

 This role is needed _ONLY_ for the initial `terraform apply` .
-After each Azure AD enterprise application is created, the user will be set as the `owner` of that application, providing ongoing access to read and update the application's settings.
+After each Entra ID enterprise application is created, the user will be set as the `owner` of that application, providing ongoing access to read and update the application's settings.
 At that point, the general role can be removed.